microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     - Set the DNS to `8.8.8.8`.
     - For the gateway enter the Windows 10 host IP.
     - Leave all other values, the image will reboot.
-    - On the Windows 10 host, open an Edge browser window to the IP Address you gave the console, if prompted, select **Show advanced** then select **Proceed to IP ADDRESS (unsafe)**.
+    - On the Windows 10 host, open an Edge browser window to the IP Address you gave the console.
+If prompted, select **Show advanced**, and then select **Proceed to IP ADDRESS (unsafe)**.
     - Login using `cyberx` with password `S2@dmins2@dmin123`.
     - Explore the sensor dashboard and pages.